 Tech Support says

-As explained above, you first need to spray with Deltamethrin.
+As explained above, you first need to spray.
 Forget the Savin.
 It’s old technology that really smells bad and does more damage to the treated plant than any insect can normally do.
-Today we have products like Deltamethrin that are odorless, far more active on target pests and last a lot longer compared to sprays like Savin.
+Today we have products that are odorless, far more active on target pests and last a lot longer compared to sprays like Savin.

-Next, treat your grass with Cyfluthrin or even better, the Merit Granules as our article above explains.
+Next, treat your grass with Maxxthor or even better, the Maxxthor Granules as our article above explains.
 This way the beetles which are mating won’t have a chance to lay eggs in your turf that can ultimately affect a lot more plants in your yard.

 Mary Marshall says